nyno-kb/python-101/_episodes/02-data-types.md

 str
 ~~~
 {: .output}
-The output str is short for string
+The output `str` is short for string.
 ~~~
 type(42)
 ~~~